-Butternut squash is very sweet, but combining baking potatoes, onions and shallots transform the sweet butternut squash into a savory soup recipe.
-Since the whole soup brews in the crockpot, you can start it in the morning, and not worry about it until a few minutes before you serve dinner.
-Or, you can make it ahead and keep it warm while you prepare the rest of the meal.
+Since the whole soup brews in the crockpot, I combine the ingredients the night before in the base of the crockpot.
+In the morning, Add the base to the bottom portion of the crockpot and turn it on.
+Then don't worry about it until a few minutes before serving dinner.
+Or, make it ahead and keep it warm while preparing the rest of the meal.

 - White onion